What is Ketamine Assisted Psychotherapy? A Simple Guide

 What are the potential ketamine side effects in humans in KAP?
 How are they managed?

-Adjustments in the environment are part of managing comfort.
-After each session, there's time to rest and process your experience at your own pace.
+After each session, you have time to rest and reflect at your own pace.

 How does ketamine assisted psychotherapy compare to talk therapy alone?